Agile Data

 Persistence frameworks will have a variety of features.
 Simple ones will support basic create, read, update, delete (CRUD) functionality for objects as well as basic transaction and concurrency control.
 Advanced features include robust error handling, database connection pooling, caching, XML support, schema and mapping generation capabilities, and support for industry standard technology such as EJB.

-Taking the persistence framework approach the job of an Agile DBA becomes a little more complex but a lot less onerous.
+Taking the persistence framework approach the job of an Agile data engineer becomes a little more complex but a lot less onerous.
 You will be expected to install, if necessary, the persistence framework.
 You will also need to work with the administration facility to define and maintain the mapping meta data.
 In the case of explicitly controlled persistence frameworks application programmers will need mentoring in the use of the framework, often a very simple task.

-3.4 Services
+3.4 Database Encapsulation Strategy: Services

 Services are typically used to encapsulate access to legacy functionality and data, and there is a clear preference within the industry to build new applications following a web services-based architecture to facilitate reuse via system integration.